15 Samgyetang Spots In Singapore For Your Comfort Food Fix, From $6.80

 Modu Samgyetang Specialty Korean Restaurant

 Modu is Singapore’s first samgyetang speciality restaurant in Singapore.
 With six variations of ginseng chicken soup, their menu includes the Collagen Herbal Samgyetang, perfect for mums who do it all, thanks to the nourishing blend of herbs that helps replenish energy.
 They also offer the Beauty Samgyetang, specially curated to support women’s wellness and skin health.
-Infused with beauty herbs for better skin, this version of samgyetang is said to help maintain a healthy glow inside out.
+Infused with beauty herbs for better skin, this version of samgyetang is said to help maintain a healthy glow from the inside out.

 Each bowl is thoughtfully prepared with premium ingredients, like organic young chicken.
 Its broth is also simmered with traditional Korean medicinal ingredients like ginseng, jujube, ginger, and garlic.
 These are said to boost vitality, support healthy metabolism, aid digestion, and strengthen the immune system.